America’s diverse Asian communities unite against hate

 He has his own account.
 Last year, when he ran for supervisor in his San Francisco neighborhood, he received racist emails that had nothing to do with his policy positions and was accused on the Nextdoor app of being an agent for mainland China.
 Windows were broken and graffiti sprayed on restaurants that featured his signs.

 According to the U.S. Census Bureau, Asian Americans constitute 5.9% of the total U.S. population.
 That may seem small, but this is the fastest-growing major ethnic group in the country.
 It’s also a highly diverse population, with the term encompassing significant religious, cultural, economic, educational, and political differences among people who stem from at least 19 countries.
+Adding Pacific Islanders brings the total to 6.1 percent.

 Some of them come from countries with a history of deep-seated enmity.
 Think India and Pakistan.
 Mainland China and Taiwan.
 South Korea and Japan.
 If you are a fan of the Netflix series “Kim’s Convenience,” a sitcom about a Korean Canadian family that runs a convenience store in Toronto, you will recall that Mr. Kim has not forgotten – or forgiven – Japan’s annexation of his homeland (1910-45).